We’ll jump straight in!

 4. Amy Cuddy: Power Poses.

-Participants were given two high power-poses to take on for two minutes- in a room by themselves, and two low power-poses.
+Participants in her study were told to hold a “high power-pose” for two minutes, and a “low power-pose” for two minutes.
 High power-poses caused an increase in testosterone (confidence, assertiveness, energy) and a decrease in cortisol (stress, anxiety, nervousness).
 Low power-poses had adverse effects.

 5. Darren Hardy: The Compound Effect.

-If you were given the choice between taking $3 million in cash this very instant, and a single penny that doubles in value every day for 31 days, which would you choose?
+If you were given the choice between taking $3 million in cash right now, and a single penny that doubles in value every day for 31 days, which would you choose?

 I found a free PDF of The Compound Effect here.